GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 2-D FFT manipulation
 ~~~~~~~~~~~~~~~~~~~~

-The number of complex pairs in the grid is given by the header’s ``nm``
+The number of complex pairs in the grid is given by the header's ``nm``
 variable, while ``size`` will be twice that value as it holds the number
 of components.
 To visit all the complex values and obtain the
 corresponding wavenumber we simply need to loop over ``size`` and call